-The investment return (after tax and expenses) earned by the Scheme for the year ended 31 March 2022 was 0.44% (2021:13.02%).
-In dollar terms, this represents investment income of \$0.38 million (2021: \$7.69 million).
+The investment return (after tax and expenses) earned by the Scheme for the year ended 31 March 2023 was (3.07%) (2022: 0.44%).
+In dollar terms, this represents investment loss of \$673,000 (2022 investment gain: \$384,000).

-Around the world the ongoing impacts of the Covid-19 outbreak and the war in Ukraine have led to significant economic slowdown and volatility.
-These disruptions are likely to continue into the foreseeable future and provide uncertainty for the value of the investment assets and the income earned from them.
-The Board continues to monitor the impact of the movements in the market on an ongoing basis.
+Around the world the ongoing impacts of the Covid-19 pandemic, central banks' response to address rising inflation and heightened geo-political instability, most noticeably evident in the ongoing conflict in Ukraine, have led to a significant economic slowdown and financial market volatility.
+The impact of these factors is likely to continue into the foreseeable future with flow on impact on the returns from the Scheme's investments.
+The Board continues to monitor the impact of the movements in the market, and the implication for investment strategy, on an ongoing basis.

 See the comparison over the page for the key statistics of your Scheme over the last 10 years.
 For an overview of the financial performance of the Scheme, refer to the tables on the following pages.

-Annual Report for the year ended 31 March 2022
+Annual Report for the year ended 31 March 2023